 - For hard-boiled eggs: cook for 10-12 minutes.

-One of the trouble areas for most people when making hard-boiled eggs is how to easily peel them once they’re cooked.
+One of the trouble areas for most people when making hard-boiled eggs is the peeling process.
 Here are the basic steps to easily peel eggs:

-- Ice Bath: Remove the eggs from the water using a slotted spoon and immediately immerse them in an ice water bath.
+- Ice Bath: Remove the eggs from the water using a slotted spoon and immediately immerse them in a large bowl of ice water.
 Let them soak for at least 5-10 minutes!
 The longer you ice them the easier they are to peel.

-- Rolling it Out: Hitting the rounded bottom of the egg and then vigorously rolling the egg (so it has cracks ALL over it!) makes the egg easier to peel.
-(See images 1-3 above.)
+- Rolling it Out: Hitting the fat end of the egg on a hard surface and then vigorously rolling the egg (so it has cracks ALL over it!) makes the egg easier to peel.

 If you don’t, no problem!
 They only seem to make a minimal difference.